Resources and Important Steps for the Producer

 Your staff should include a lighting designer, costume designer, and other roles specific to the needs of your production.
 A good way to recruit production staff members is to place announcements on the Yale Drama Coalition website and in the Yale Dramatic Association newsletter.
 During this time feel free to contact the UP staff for any guidance or assistance that you may need.

 Step 4: Pre-production

-• Complete your lighting plot at least one week prior to load in and submit this plan to UP.
-Once your plan has been approved, make arrangements to borrow equipment from UP inventories or to rent if necessary.
+- Complete your lighting plot at least one week prior to load in and submit this plan to UP.
+Once your plan has been approved, make arrangements to borrow equipment from on-campus inventories or to rent if necessary.

 Step 6: Load In / Production

 A final check-in meeting with a UP staff member should take place two or three days prior to your load-in date to confirm that you are ready to load your show into the performance space.
 You are responsible for coordinating the efforts of all your staff members within the parameters of your approved plans.
 Depending upon the location, scope, and scale of your production, some of this work may require supervision by a UP Technical Director.